apache/trafficcontrol/grove/plugin/README_range_req_handler.md

 This mode is appropriate for MPEG-DASH video where the full objects are not too larget to GET without using range requests, and the range requests the clients use are not all on the same boundaries.

 # 2 store_ranges
 In this mode the plugin will add the range to the cache-key, and store them as is.
 When all clients are guaranteed to use the same boundaries for their range requests, and the full object will never be requested this mode can be used.
+This mode supports multi-part and will store and serve a multi-part content type response if needed.

+Note that using this mode can severely impact the cache performance if clients are requesting overlapping ranges, or ranges and the full object.
+Each and every range combination that is requested will be stored as a unique object.

 # 3 slice